Shagshag/prestashop-documentation/TagCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\Tag.php line 38
+* This property is defined in [classes/Tag.php line 38](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Tag.php#38)

 ### $webserviceParameters